awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-list-operations.md

 To complete the procedures in this tutorial, make sure that you have the following set up:
 + An installed and configured installation of Amazon Lumberyard v1\.22 or later\.
 [Download the latest version of Amazon Lumberyard](https://aws.amazon.com/lumberyard/downloads/)\.
 + A Lumberyard game project ready to build and compile\.
-You can use the StarterGame sample if you don't have a game project\.
-[Learn more about the StarterGame Sample](sample-level-starter-game.md)\.
+You can use the Starter Game sample if you don't have a game project\.
+[Learn more about the Starter Game sample project\.](sample-level-starter-game.md)\.

 ### Setup<a name="how-to-perform-list-comparisons-setup"></a>